Cop slide: Slide restrictions

 On August 8, Mayor of Boston Michelle Wu stated that "we want all of our public spaces to be beloved and if it looks like we need to make sure that there’s more signage that this is for children or something, we can do that too".

 On the night of August 10, it was noticed by a Tumblr user that barricades had been placed by Boston property management department to block off the slide, as well as two smaller slides next to it, and that the site was being patrolled by "people who hate fun".
 A spokesperson for Wu later stated that the attention received by adult visitors to the slide at night had made the barriers necessary as a temporary measure, and that the barriers were no longer used at night.
 On August 24, a journalist for WBUR tried the slide and noted that he was "the only childless adult on the premises" and that "the kids have reclaimed their playscape."
+Once the slide was fully reopened, signage had been added to warn adults that the slide was made for children.

+Tourism

+By 2026, tourists following the Freedom Trail were known to line up to go down the slide, and during the 2026 Boston Marathon, many tourists came to the site.
+Mayor Wu remarked that the slide was "a huge must-do that we know visitors from all around have on their list", and noted that she had been down the slide herself while still cautioning that it was made for children.
+During the 2026 FIFA World Cup in June, members of the Tartan Army—fans of the Scotland national association football team—came to Boston and several made use of the slide, many in kilts, one doing so while playing "Scotland the Brave" on the bagpipes.

 Scientific analysis

 Social media users and news outlets noted that some slide users were able to use the slide normally, while other users including the police officer ended up upside down.
 Several theories formed as to why this took place, with media outlets such as HuffPost and Slate recruiting biomechanists and physicists including Rhett Allain to determine the reason.
 Theories that the difference depended on the weight of the user were contradicted by the fact that despite greater mass leading to greater gravitational force, this greater gravitational force is applied to a more massive object.
-All objects fall at the same rate unless affected by air resistance or friction; air resistance may have been a minor factor but is unlikely to have made a large difference.
-Friction, on the other hand, plays a big difference in how fast different objects slide down a ramp.

 Some scientists argued that the police officer's fast descent was caused by the low coefficient of friction between his synthetic fabric uniform and the metal of the slide, as well as its curved design which one injury biomechanics expert said could cause passengers to swoop up its side, similar to the movement of a luge.